 - Turn your body sideways and don’t stare directly at the dog.

-- Don’t lean over your dog, but lower yourself down to the ground and the dog’s level when petting or giving attention, so he doesn’t feel threatened by someone “hovering” over him.
+- Don’t lean over your dog, but lower yourself down to the ground and the dog’s level when petting or giving attention, so they don’t feel threatened by someone “hovering” over them.

 - Use treats or a toy rather than petting.